-- (1) The Municipal Planning Tribunal consists of at least 13 members made up as follows - (a) three officials in the full-time service of the Municipality; - (b) two persons registered as a professional with the South African Council for the Planning Profession in terms of the Planning Profession Act, 2002 (Act No. 36 of 2002); - (c) two persons registered as a professional with the Engineering Council of South Africa in terms of the Engineering Profession Act, 2000 (Act No. 46 of 2000); - (d) two persons with financial experience relevant to land development and land use and who is registered with a recognised voluntary association or registered in terms of the Auditing Profession Act, 2005 (Act No. 26 of 2005); - (e) two persons either admitted as an attorney in terms of the Attorneys Act, 1979 (Act No. 53 of 1979) or admitted as advocate of the Supreme Court in terms of the Admission of Advocates Act, 1964 (Act No. 74 of 1964); - (f) an environmental assessment practitioner registered with a voluntary association; and - (g) any other person who has knowledge and experience of spatial planning, land use management and land development or the law related thereto. - (2) The officials referred to in subsection (1) (a) must have at least five years' experience in the field in which they are performing their services. - (3) The persons referred to in subsection (1) (b) to (g) must - - (a) demonstrate knowledge of spatial planning, land use management and land development of the law related thereto: - (b) have at least five years' practical experience in the discipline within which they are registered or in the case of a person referred to in subsection (1)(g) in the discipline in which he or she is practising; - (c) demonstrate leadership in his or her profession or vocation or in community organisations.
+- (1) The Municipal Planning Tribunal consists of at least 5 members as contemplated in section 36 of the Act, made up as follows: - (a) three officials in the full-time service of the Municipality; - (b) a person registered as a professional with the South African Council for the Planning Profession in terms of the Planning Profession Act, 2002 (Act No. 36 of 2002); - (c) a person registered as a professional with the Engineering Council of South Africa in terms of the Engineering Profession Act, 2000 (Act No. 46 of 2000); - (d) a person with financial experience relevant to land development and land use and who is registered with a recognised voluntary association or registered in terms of the Auditing Profession Act, 2005 (Act No. 26 of 2005); - (e) a person either admitted as an attorney in terms of the Attorneys Act, 1979 (Act No. 53 of 1979) or admitted as advocate of the Supreme Court in terms of the Admission of Advocates Act, 1964 (Act No. 74 of 1964); - (f) an environmental assessment practitioner registered with a voluntary association; and

+- (g) any other person who has knowledge and experience of spatial planning, land use management and land development or the law related thereto. - (2) The officials referred to in subsection (1) must have at least five years' experience in the field in which they are performing their services. - (3) The persons referred to in subsection (1) must - - (a) demonstrate knowledge of spatial planning, land use management and land development of the law related thereto; - (b) have at least five years' practical experience in the discipline within which they are registered or in the case of a person referred to in subsection (1) in the discipline in which he or she is practising; - (c) demonstrate leadership in his or her profession or vocation or in community organisations.